cytomine/Cytomine-java-client/README.md

 See installation instructions here : https://doc.cytomine.org/dev-guide/clients/java/installation

+## How to build the Java-client
+On the project root directory, run this command:

+    mvn package

+This will build the client and produce two jars in the `target` directory.

 ## How to use the Java-client
 The java client is available with 2 jars:
 * cytomine-java-client-*-jar-with-dependencies: A jar with all classes (client and dependencies).